Skip to Content

 Regulatory Timeline

-Pakistan's crypto regulatory journey accelerated dramatically in 2025–2026, moving from policy formation to a full Regulatory Sandbox in under 14 months.
-All dates below are based on publicly confirmed announcements.
+Pakistan's crypto regulatory journey accelerated dramatically in 2025–2026, moving from policy formation to a full licensing framework, banking access, and a live Regulatory Sandbox.
+Dates below are based on publicly available announcements and official documents.

 1. Feb 2025